j3k0/AirMicrophone-ANE/README.md

 Authors
 ------

-This ANE has been written by [Thibaut Crenn](https://github.com/titi-us).
-It belongs to [FreshPlanet Inc.](http://freshplanet.com) and is distributed under the [Apache Licence, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This ANE has been written by [Jean-Christophe Hoelt](https://github.com/j3k0).
+It belongs to [Fovea](http://fovea.cc) and is distributed under the [Apache Licence, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).